microsoft/FeatureManagement-Dotnet/README.md

 The `FeatureManagement` section of the json document is used by convention to load feature flag settings.
 In the section above, we see that we have provided three different features.
 Features define their feature filters using the `EnabledFor` property.
 In the feature filters for `FeatureT` we see `AlwaysOn`.
 This feature filter is built-in and if specified will always enable the feature.
 The `AlwaysOn` feature filter does not require any configuration so it only has the `Name` property. `FeatureU` has no filters in its `EnabledFor` property and thus will never be enabled.
 Any functionality that relies on this feature being enabled will not be accessible as long as the feature filters remain empty.
 However, as soon as a feature filter is added that enables the feature it can begin working. `FeatureV` specifies a feature filter named `TimeWindow`.
 This is an example of a configurable feature filter.
 We can see in the example that the filter has a `Parameters` property.
 This is used to configure the filter.
 In this case, the start and end times for the feature to be active are configured.

+**Advanced:** The usage of colon ':' in feature flag names is forbidden.

 ### On/Off Declaration

 The following snippet demonstrates an alternative way to define a feature that can be used for on/off features.